mucahitkayadan/Image_Stitching_OpenCV/README.md

 #### 3.2.3.
 Stitching and Projecting the Image

 In case of stitching only 2 images together to create a panorama, we didn’t face any difficulty, and it was a straightforward process.
-But in case of stitching many images together, we see that as we stitch more and more images, images near to the side start getting distorted as shown.
+But in the case of stitching many images together, we see that as we stitch more and more images, images near the side start getting distorted as shown.

 ![Picture21](./img/Picture21.jpg)